hannahwinter626/boiling_point_prediction/README.md

 # machine_learning
-A compilation of Jupyter notebooks which I have practiced machine learning.
+A compilation of Jupyter notebooks in which I have practiced machine learning.